 Handmade Beard Comb VS. Machine-Made

-Combs that are made from machines attract certain buyers because they typically cost the least.
+Beard combs that are made from machines attract certain buyers because they typically cost the least.
 However, like anything, products that are mass produced from machines usually lack quality.
 You will get what you pay for in this case.

 A handmade beard comb is the best choice.
-That being said, we cannot attest to any other handmade combs other than our own.
-There is a lot of care and attention to detail that goes into the creation of each comb.
+That being said, we cannot attest to any other handmade beard combs other than our own.
+There is a lot of care and attention to detail that goes into the creation of each beard comb.

-Behind each handcrafted comb is a team of highly skilled craftsmen and a careful process.
+Behind each handcrafted beard comb is a team of highly skilled craftsmen and a careful process.
 Using a handmade comb will allow you to use great care when grooming your beard.

 Another critical component in beard comb choice is the material it is made from.
 There are many plastic combs out there.
-These are the combs previously mentioned that are made on a mass scale and are ultimately very damaging to your beard hair.
+These are the beard combs previously mentioned that are made on a mass scale and are ultimately very damaging to your beard hair.

 Sandalwood certainly has a firm position within beard grooming products.
 One of the most enjoyed features of a sandalwood beard comb is the scent.
 The wood has a smooth yet sweet scent with a hint of smoke and spice.
 While grooming with a sandalwood beard comb, the scent makes the process more of an experience and less of a chore.

 Because sandalwood is naturally dense, it acts as a massaging tool for the face and scalp.
-This can strengthen the hair follicles and stimulate blood flow which aids hair growth.
+This can strengthen the hair follicles and stimulate blood flow which aids facial hair growth.
 Because a handmade sandalwood comb is crafted with such care, it allows you to groom your beard without snags or static.
 The wood also collects any oils and distributes them evenly.